cpg314/pv_inspect/README.md

 # pv_inspect

-Mount a Kubernetes PersistentVolumeClaim volume on a new pod, shell into it, mount it (via SSHFS) if desired.
-Delete the pod when done.
+Small utility to "shell into" a Kubernetes volume and mount it locally if desired.

+This allows easily inspecting or accessing volumes, even when they are not already mounted.

+This works by automatically:

+- Creating a new pod with the volume attached.
+- Opening a shell into the pod.
+- Optionally mounting the volume locally via SSHFS, after port forwarding on an OpenSSH server running on the pod.
+- Deleting the pod when the tool is exited.

 ## Installation